 Replace your target URL in your CMS or webhook source with your unique Webhook Debounce receive URL.

-When the window expires, your real target — a build hook, API endpoint, or pipeline — receives exactly one POST.
+When the window expires, your real target - a build hook, API endpoint, or pipeline - receives one POST.

 Choose how the timer behaves when hits keep coming in.